amitgupta7892/practise/README.md

-hi ev
-eryone this is amit gupta rania kanpur.
+hi everyone this is amit gupta rania kanpur.